DarkGhostHunter/Larapass/README.md

 ];
 ```

-By default, the user decides what to use to register.
+By default, the user decides what to use for registration.
 If you wish to exclusively use a cross-platform authentication (like USB Keys, CA Servers or Certificates) set this to `true`, or `false` if you want to enforce device-only authentication.

 ### Attestation conveyance